Office, Retail and Services Insurance

 Property

-Coverage for loss or physical damage to your buildings (including upgrades) and business contents such as customers’ goods, electronic equipment (including laptops) on and off-premises, goods in transit.
+Coverage includes loss or physical damage to your buildings (including upgrades) and business contents, such as customers’ goods, electronic equipment (including laptops), both on and off-premises, and goods in transit.

 Commercial General Liability

-An injured customer could pursue legal action and expensive lawsuits against you.
-Commercial General Liability coverage can help your office or retail business recover from these costs incurred due to lawsuits for bodily or mental injury and property damage, personal and advertising injury liability, and employers’ liability for employees.
+An injured customer could file costly lawsuits against your business.
+Commercial General Liability coverage helps protect your office or retail business from expenses arising from lawsuits, including bodily or mental injury, property damage, personal and advertising injury, and employers’ liability for employees.

 Equipment Breakdown

-Coverage for loss or damage to mechanical or electrical equipment, including:
+Coverage includes loss or damage to mechanical or electrical equipment, such as:

 Theft